Fascist symbolism: Contemporary usage

 Some neo-Nazi organizations continue to use the swastika, but many have moved away from such inflammatory symbols of early fascism.
 Some neo-fascist groups use symbols that are reminiscent of the swastika or other cultural or ancestral symbols that may evoke nationalistic sentiment but do not carry the same racist connotations.
+The use of fascist symbols is subject to legal restrictions in many countries.